RubyBe/ConcertTracker/README.md

 A program which allows management of salon Stylists and their associated Clients.
 #### Data Model
-The data model consists of two classes, Stylist and Client.
-There is a 1:Many relationship between the Stylist and Clients.
+The data model consists of two classes, Band and Venue which share a many:many relationships.

-The Stylist class contains the following fields:
+The bands data table contains the following fields:
 * id
 * name

-* specialty
+The venues data table contains the following fields:
 * id
+* name

-The Client class contains the following fields:
+A join table - events - joins the bands and venues tables and contains the following fields:
 * id
-* name
-* treatment
-* stylist_id (foreign key)

-The root folder of this project contains two database scripting files (salon_test_script.sql for testing, salon_script.sql for production).
-To import these databases, do the following:
-* Open SSMS
+* band_id
-* Select File > Open > File and select the appropriate .sql file.
-* Click !Execute.
+* venue_id
-* The databases should appear in your database listing.

 #### Program Routing